Get news from Women’s Fund SouthCoast in your inbox.

 The YWCA recognizes that coalition building, legislative advocacy, and the mobilization of public support requires a dedicated staff person to manage these responsibilities.

 This multi-year grant provides salary relief to aid the director of advocacy and resource development, who sustains and grows the YWCA’s advocacy program, coordinating legislative campaigns and advocacy activities for Fiscal Year 2021.

 This staff member develops and maintains relationships with regional and statewide associates, community groups, and other key partners, policymakers, and their staff.
 Other responsibilities include mobilization of public support and action, providing information to supporters about legislation, policies, social, or political movements related to eliminating racism, empowering women, and accessing information about how people can take action.
 Often individuals are asked to contact their legislators, participate in a rally, attend a fundraiser, complete a survey, and/or share information on social media about the importance of an issue.
 This staff member sponsors events that engage the local community on advocacy issues related to gender equity and racial justice.

-The Social Change Investment Committee oversees grantmaking in accordance with the Fund’s mission.
+The Women’s Fund Grants Committee oversees grantmaking in accordance with the Fund’s mission.
 The Committee takes a strategic approach to accomplishing, over time, the recommendations of the Economic Blueprint for Women through investing our resources.